conekta/conekta-go/docs/ApiKeyCreateResponse.md

 `func (o *ApiKeyCreateResponse) HasRole() bool`

 HasRole returns a boolean if a field has been set.

+### GetAuthenticationToken

+`func (o *ApiKeyCreateResponse) GetAuthenticationToken() string`

+GetAuthenticationToken returns the AuthenticationToken field if non-nil, zero value otherwise.

+### GetAuthenticationTokenOk

+`func (o *ApiKeyCreateResponse) GetAuthenticationTokenOk() (*string, bool)`

+GetAuthenticationTokenOk returns a tuple with the AuthenticationToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthenticationToken

+`func (o *ApiKeyCreateResponse) SetAuthenticationToken(v string)`

+SetAuthenticationToken sets AuthenticationToken field to given value.

+### HasAuthenticationToken

+`func (o *ApiKeyCreateResponse) HasAuthenticationToken() bool`

+HasAuthenticationToken returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)